 One of the main reasons that sun exposure is good for your health is because it helps your body produce and absorb vitamin D, a vital nutrient.
 When your skin is exposed to sunlight, it turns cholesterol into vitamin D that your body can use effectively.
 While supplements can help improve vitamin D levels, evidence suggests that they can’t replace sun exposure.

 Vitamin D plays an important role in many aspects of your health, and nearly 40% of Americans are vitamin D deficient — perhaps in part because of too much sunscreen use.
 This matters a lot, because vitamin D deficiency has been linked to a ton of health issues, including osteoporosis, cancer, and even depression.
-As the world continues to grapple with the COVID-19 pandemic, the importance of vitamin D has come to light once again, as low levels of vitamin D have been associated with more severe and more fatal cases of the virus.
-(Learn more about vitamin D and your health in this in-depth article.)
+The importance of vitamin D came to light once again during the Covid-19 pandemic, as low levels of vitamin D were associated with more severe and more fatal cases of the virus.
+(Learn more about vitamin D and your health in our in-depth guide.)

 The WellBe Takeaway On Sunscreen and Your Health

 Sunscreen is a tricky issue.
-It can be incredibly important for protecting your health, but it’s also not as safe as many people think.
-Here’s what to remember about using sunscreen safely:
+It can be incredibly important for protecting your skin from sun damage, but it’s also not as safe as many people think, and it’s likely we’ve been taught to overuse it.
+Here’s what to remember about using sunscreen safely and appropriately:

 - Sunscreen is absorbed into your skin, which is your largest organ.
 This means that if there are harmful ingredients in your sunscreen, they could do damage to your health.

 - Most sunscreens use chemical UV filters, some of which have been shown to be endocrine disruptors.
-The main sunscreen ingredients to avoid are oxybenzone, PABA, octinoxate, and octisalate.
+The main sunscreen ingredients to avoid are oxybenzone, PABA, octinoxate,octisalate and, most recently, avobenzone.

 - Certain sunscreen ingredients have also been shown to harm marine life.
-Hawaii and the U.S. Virgin Islands have banned these harmful sunscreens, and allow only coral-safe sunscreen.
+Hawaii, parts of Mexico, the U.S. Virgin Islands, Aruba, Bonaire, and Palau have banned these harmful sunscreens, and allow only coral-safe sunscreen.

 - For sun protection, the safest move is to choose natural sunscreen alternatives, such as covering your body with clothing, wearing a hat, or staying in the shade.